CarlisleMa/cs2620-final-project-MCP/README.md

 ## Environment Setup

-This project requires environment variables for the Weather API integration.
+This project requires environment variables for the Weather API integration and Google Calendar integration.
 Here's how to set them up:

+### Environment Variables

+- `WEATHER_API_KEY`: Your API key for WeatherAPI.com (required for real weather data)
+- `USE_GOOGLE_CALENDAR`: Set to 'true' to enable Google Calendar integration (defaults to 'false')
+- `WEATHER_SERVER_PORT`: Port for the weather server (defaults to 50052)

 ### Using a .env File (Recommended)